 - 1. Face-to-face interview should be performed whenever possible in order to better understand the Client, his or her affairs and business. - 2.
 Originals of the supporting documents should always be requested in the first instance.
 Such documents should be inspected, photocopied and returned to the Client. - 3.
 Where originals are not available, photocopies of the supporting documents may be accepted provided they are certified as a true copy of the original document by a Chartered Secretary, a lawyer or an accountant with membership in The Hong Kong Institute of Chartered Secretaries, The Law Society of Hong Kong or the Hong Kong Institute of Certified Public Accountants or a notary public, an embassy, consulate or high commission of the country of issue of the identity document. - 4.
 For multi-layer ownership structures, information and supporting documents should be obtained for the first layer.
-An organisation chart showing the individuals who are the ultimate principal beneficial owners holding at least 10% interest should also be obtained.
-The identity of these individuals should be verified (as to those holding an interest of not less than 10% in a high-risk situation, and as to those holding an interest of not less than 25% in an non-high risk situation). - 5.
-In circumstances where an existing Client is reclassified as high-risk, delaying taking reasonable measures shall be considered to verify the beneficial owner's identity according to the enhanced threshold (i.e. remediate from 25% to 10%) where a risk of tipping-off exists.
+An organisation chart showing the individuals who are the ultimate principal beneficial owners should also be obtained.
+The identity of these individuals should be verified). - 5.
+In circumstances where an existing Client is reclassified as high-risk, delaying taking reasonable measures shall be considered to verify the beneficial owner's identity where a risk of tipping-off exists.
 All high-risk Clients (excluding Dormant Accounts) should be subject to a minimum of an annual review, and more frequently (if deemed necessary), of their profiles to ensure the CDD information retained remains up-to-date and relevant. - 6.
 For companies: the directors and each beneficial owner must be identified and with their identities verified as described in Note 4 above.
 Where there are a large number of directors and shareholders, only the principal directors and controlling shareholders need be identified and verified. - 7.
 For a reference letter, the preference is to obtain a reference letter from an international banker.
 If that is not possible, a professional reference letter from a Chartered Secretary, a notary public, a lawyer or an accountant with membership in The Hong Kong Institute of Chartered Secretaries, The Law Society of Hong Kong or the Hong Kong Institute of Certified Public Accountants is acceptable. - 8.
 Try to obtain all documents on the checklist.
 Any exception to the checklist should be approved by an officer of suitable seniority such as a director or the legal or compliance officer. - 9.
 If a person purports to act on behalf of the Client, the following must be conducted:- - (i) verify the person's authority to act on behalf of the Client and - (ii) identify the person and take reasonable measures to verify the person's identity on the basis of documents, data or information provided by:-